HathorNetwork/rfcs/projects/feature-activation/0004-phased-testing.md

     return OLD_MAX_MERKLE_PATH_LENGTH
 ```

 Where this function is actually defined will be left as an implementation detail.
-TODO: what's a good value for `NEW_MAX_MERKLE_PATH_LENGTH`?
+Let `M` be a block height for the beginning of Phase 3.
 Then, its reference configuration is:

 ```yml
 # testnet.yml